saulgreenberg/Timelapse/SQLiteNeededFixes.md

 already-proven write-path logic) rather than keep chasing a repro.
 See finding #1 below for the full reasoning and the fallback plan if read-lock errors resurface later.

-**Phase 3 (#5/#6) — done (2026-07-14):** `UpdateSyncImageSetToDatabase` and
+**Phase 3 (#5/#6) — done and manually verified end-to-end (2026-07-14):**
-`RepairClassificationCategoriesIfNeeded` now show a new `Dialogs.TimelapseOperationRetryDialog` (single "Retry" button, closing = proceed to fatal) after their existing automatic retries are exhausted, capped at one manual retry, before falling through to the unchanged fatal dialog.
-See Phase 3 below for the full design history and reasoning.
+`UpdateSyncImageSetToDatabase` and `RepairClassificationCategoriesIfNeeded` now show a new `Dialogs.TimelapseOperationRetryDialog` (single "Retry" button, closing = proceed to fatal) after their existing automatic retries are exhausted, capped at one manual retry, before falling through to the unchanged fatal dialog.
+Live-tested against a real test project with an OS-level exclusive file lock forcing genuine write failures — confirmed the Retry dialog appears, one manual retry is attempted, and the existing fatal dialog correctly takes over when that retry also fails.
+See Phase 3 below for the full design history, reasoning, and test detail.

+**#12 (added beyond the original plan, 2026-07-14) — done:** successful retries previously left no trace in the log at all; now log via `AppLog.Warning` whenever a retry succeeds, across all six retry loops.
+See finding #12 below.

-**Remaining open items (all manual/UI verification, not design decisions):** finding #10's manual test (mailto/clipboard/Explorer-reveal — implemented and build-verified, end-to-end confirmation in the running app still outstanding) and Phase 3's manual test (trigger a failure, confirm Retry/fatal-fallback behavior — needs a real or simulated lock-contention scenario to reach).
+**Remaining open item:** finding #10's manual test (mailto/clipboard/Explorer-reveal —
+implemented and build-verified, end-to-end confirmation in the running app still outstanding).
 This document is written to be self-contained so a fresh session (or a different person) can pick up the work without needing the original conversation.

 ## Session context